na-na-hi/renget/archive/unesm.md

 Our procession threaded through the marketplace, making sure everyone could see Torchic, before stopping in front of the Kecleons.

 “See!
-I *told* you!
-Never bet against the Carthaginians!” said Cyndauqil.
+I *told* you!" crowed Cyndaquil.
+"Never bet against the Carthaginians!”

 Green sighed.
 “Yes, yes.
 Very impressive.
 If I didn’t see your team the same day you left, I would accuse you of cheating.”

+Cyndaquil thrust a finger into Green's face.
 “Say it!
 Say we’re better than the Romans!”

-“Fine.
+“Fine." said the Kecleon.
 Your team is better than the Romans.”

 “You too, Purple!”